bounchi-o/GIT-HUB/README.md

 # GIT-HUB
 This is my second git.
 <br>
-My name is Ayukt Gujral
+My name is not Ayukt Gujral